jwtk/jjwt/README.md

    often too short to be used directly with algorithms that mandate minimum key lengths to help ensure safety.

-For these reasons and more, using one secure algorithm to generate or encrypt a key used for another (very fast) secure algorithm has been proven to be a great way to increase security exposure through many more secure algorithms while also still resulting in very fast and secure output.
+For these reasons and more, using one secure algorithm to generate or encrypt a key used for another (very fast) secure algorithm has been proven to be a great way to increase security through many more secure algorithms while also still resulting in very fast and secure output.
 This is after all how TLS (for https encryption) works - two parties can use more complex cryptography (like RSA or Elliptic Curve) to negotiate a small, fast encryption key.
 This is done during the 'TLS handshake' to produce a 'session key'.